Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Introduction

 Assuming an input string of infinite length where the conditional probability distributions converge to their true values, the CSSR algorithm produces a minimal-state $\epsilon$-machine for the given process.
-That is, any time two states could be combined while still maintaining the desired properties of the $\epsilon$-machine, they are.
-However, for input sequences of finite length, the CSSR algorithm does not guarantee a minimal-state machine due to the technique by which the strings are grouped.
-Consequently, state explosion can occur.
+That is, any time two states could be combined while still maintaining the desired properties of the $\epsilon$-machine, they are. \chg{As the length of the input string approaches infinity, the CSSR algorithm is correct in the limit as a result of the Glivenko-Cantelli Theorem \cite{tucker1959}.
+However, for input sequences of finite length, the CSSR algorithm does not guarantee a minimal-state machine due to the technique by which the strings are grouped.} Consequently, state explosion can occur.
 This paper seeks to develop a new approach, based on the CSSR algorithm, which always guarantees a minimal-state HMM.
 We use a very similar idea to the CSSR algorithm, but formulate it as an integer programming problem whose goal is to minimize the number of states.
-We then provide a reformulation of the integer programming problem as a minimal clique covering problem, which provides a faster algorithm for finding the minimal-state HMM.
+We then show that solving this integer program is NP-hard.